 Conclusion: You can build decent shoulders with overhead presses, pushing exercises and back training naturally.
 A good example would be Eugen Sandow.
 During his era, overhead pressing was the thing, and he did a lot of it.
 His shoulders look pretty round to me.

 Having said that, forget about getting the 3D capped delts of modern fitness models regardless of the exercises you are doing.
 Those are something else.

 The bodybuilders and fitness models of today have unusually capped shoulders that look like XXL cannons.
-How?
-Thanks to the new muscle elixirs that have entered the scene.
+How did they build those?
+With the help of new muscle elixirs.

 According to many, the drugs that made the modern shoulder look possible are Equipoise, Masteron and Trenbolone.
 The last one (tren) is the steroid responsible for the appearance of the aesthetic YOLO (you only live once) kids like Zyzz.